KimDung29/microservice/README.md

 npm run dev
 ```

--Step 4: Set up the gateway and create database, migration, and seeding for the microservices.
+- Step 4: Set up the gateway and create database, migration, and seeding for the microservices.

 ```
 cd gateway